 As a portion of the waste is to be handled as hazardous waste and disposed at a Class I landfill, a USEPA ID number is required for this RA.
 The EPA ID number for Jordan High School is CAR000155622 and will be used for proper management of the hazardous waste.
 Compliance with the DTSC requirements of hazardous waste generation, temporary onsite storage, transportation and disposal will be required for this RA.
 Any container used for onsite storage of hazardous waste will be properly labeled with a hazardous waste label.
-Within 90 days after its generation, the hazardous waste will be transported offsite for disposal.
-Any shipment of hazardous wastes in California will be transported by a registered hazardous waste hauler under a uniform hazardous waste manifest.
+Within 90 days after its generation, the hazardous wastes in California will be transported offsite for disposal.
+Any shipment of hazardous waste hauler under a uniform hazardous waste manifest.